Is your PS5 not connecting to the Internet?

 - One final option that some people have found effective is to change the DNS server settings.
 Primary DNS is set to 8888, and secondary DNS is 8844.

 You can also use the PlayStation Fix and Connect tool which we referenced above.
 If nothing at all is working, then there may be something more fundamentally broken with your PS5.
-In which case, you may need to contact PlayStation Support to request a repair.
+In this case, you may need to contact PlayStation Support to request a repair.
 If your console is still under warranty, then they may be able to fix it without it costing you anything.

 But hopefully, by the time you've tried all these different options, you'll be back online and enjoying the best of what the PS5 has to offer.